 Loy Henderson began his storied career in 1922 and spent the first two decades of his nearly 40-year career in various posts across Eastern Europe, including to Moscow in 1933, where he worked alongside such diplomatic notables as George Kennan and “Chip” Bohlen as America’s first envoy to the USSR.
 He was Ambassador to India in 1948 and then Ambassador to Iran during the CIA-organized coup to overthrow Mohammed Mossadegh.
 He served the last stretch of his career as the Under Secretary of State for Administration and oversaw the process of “Wristonization,” whereby numerous Civil Service Officers were transferred to the Foreign Service, and vice versa, despite his opposition to the policy.
 The Loy Henderson Auditorium at the State Department, was named in his honor.

-Francis Willis, The First Career Female Ambassador
+Frances Willis, The First Career Female Ambassador

-Frances Elizabeth Willis was the first female to rise to the rank of Ambassador as a career Foreign Service Officer.
+was the first female to rise to the rank of Ambassador as a career Foreign Service Officer.
 She taught political science until she decided to switch careers, saying “I didn’t want to just teach political science, I wanted to be a part of it.”
 She passed the Foreign Service exam in 1927 and left shortly after for her first post in Chile, followed by posts in Sweden, Great Britain, Belgium, Spain and Finland.
 She rose quickly through the ranks, showing her competency and talent for diplomacy.
 President Dwight Eisenhower appointed her Ambassador to Switzerland in 1953.